 With more than 45 hand-picked sessions to choose from, there will inevitably times when you wish you could be in two (or possibly three or four) places at once!
 This is the beauty of attending AstriCon with your colleagues, in that it gives you the ability to cover a variety of sessions - and then explain them to each other afterwards.
 If that's not possible, don't fret, as we do record the sessions - so you will be able to catch up with what you have missed after the event.

 I wanted to highlight a couple that have an extra special flavor this year...
 First, two AstriCon favorites, the lovely Allison Smith (The Voice of Asterisk) and Ben Klang (Mojo Lingo) are joining forces to present a talk called "Using Asterisk to create 'Her'" which will delve into integrating speech technologies with Asterisk, and even flirt with the idea of adding artificial intelligence into the mix.
 Also, we are delighted to welcome Jim 'Dude' Dixon back to AstriCon.
-It was Jim that started the low cost telephony card revolution with the Zapata Telephony Project and the Tormenta card.
+It was Jim that started to low cost telephony card revolution with the Zapata Telephony Project and the Tormenta card.
 One of our sessions, "¡Viva la Revolución!", will be an audience with Jim, where he will recount what led him to the powerful conclusions he came to back in the day, and he may even share his thoughts on where things are going next!

 AstriCon is such a great place to learn a huge amount about Asterisk, what people are doing with it - and how they're doing it, in addition to hearing about all sorts of associated projects and wild and wacky integrations...

-But do not attend AstriCon simply to receive.
-Please be prepared to share your thoughts and opinions, ask your questions and think about the talk that YOU might give next year!
+But do not attend AstriCon simply to receive, please be prepared to share your thoughts and opinions, ask your questions and think about the talk that YOU might give next year!

 You can also participate in the 'Fastest Dude' contest.
 This year we're going back to basics...
 It's just you, a SIP phone and Asterisk...
 If you can rise to the challenge and be one of the three 'Fastest Dudes' a sweet prize will be yours!
 Look for the contest booth on the exhibition floor.